stackedboxes/romualdo/doc/design.md

 day-to-day work, generate binaries with, say, negative versions, indicating they are WIP.

+TODO: How to read a `meta`?
+Maybe `package.Func.metaName`.
+Int his case, need to allow the "third segment" in assignments and reads: `qualifiedIdentifier` alone won't do.

 ## Principles

 Rough and kinda conflicting, but these are some principles I am trying to